ToonNaToon/test-repo/readme.txt

-Hello there, this is a test git folder / repo creation in cloud 9.
+This is adding a file to the git repo.